 How Can a Santa Rosa First Amendment Attorney Help?

 First Amendment issues can be challenging, but these constitutional rights are equally important for a free society.
-A First Amendment attorney will help protect your right to speech.
+A First Amendment attorney will help protect your right to speech and petitioning activities.
 If you feel that your rights have been infringed upon, retaining a First Amendment attorney can help you ensure a successful resolution.
-First Amendment claims are often complicated and involve complex procedural requirements.
-Our First Amendment attorney can help explain the requirements and guide you throughout the process.
-As soon as possible, you’ll want to contact our Santa Rosa civil rights attorney to assess your options.
+We offer anti-slapp defense for those being sued for exercising their First Amendment rights.
+As soon as possible, you’ll want to contact our Santa Rosa first amendment lawyer to assess your options.
 You never know how a competent lawyer may be able to help you, so there is nothing to lose by getting in touch with our office.
-Our complimentary consultation comes at no cost and we work on a contingency fee basis, so you don’t pay a cent unless we can recover for you.